Nipo Strongheart: Time in Los Angeles

 1936 was a year of transition for Strongheart.
 In August 1936 he hosted a pow wow associated with a community event in Hawthorne and co-founded the Los Angeles Indian Center.
 Strongheart gained publicity from his consulting work, and in late 1936 he was thanked for assisting Dan L. McGrath in a major biography of Chief Joseph.
 Around the same time in late 1936, there are reports of him operating a casting bureau for Indians in Hollywood.
-In 1940 McWhorter thanked Strongheart for researching records of the Nez Perce in his "acknowledgments" in "Yellow Wolf His Own Story".
+In 1940, McWhorter thanked Strongheart for researching records of the Nez Perce in his "acknowledgments" in "Yellow Wolf His Own Story".

 Development of work in Hollywood films

 Strongheart was increasingly integrated into the Hollywood studio system.
 In 1946 he was contracted as a talent scout to hire 100 Indians for the première of the movie Canyon Passage in Portland, Oregon.
 It was also attended by several Yakama chiefs after the studio representatives failed to find opportunities with Indians in 1945.
-In 1947 he was listed in the credits of Black Gold (Indian history and ethnology) and in the R. G. Springsteen production of Oregon Trail Scouts.
+In 1947, he was listed in the credits of Black Gold (Indian history and ethnology) and in the R. G. Springsteen production of Oregon Trail Scouts.
 Strongheart hired 50 Indians, translated the script into an Indian language, and coached the non-Indian actors on their lines.
 A newspaper carried his critique on Hollywood standards of beauty and roles of women in 1949.
-In 1950 he was involved in an MGM production of The Outriders He appeared in Young Daniel Boone as an actor and worked as a technical advisor for the film.
+In 1950, he was involved in an MGM production of The Outriders He appeared in Young Daniel Boone as an actor and worked as a technical advisor for the film.

-In 1951 Strongheart worked briefly on the production of The Painted Hills, liaising with the Miwok people.
+In 1951, Strongheart worked briefly on the production of The Painted Hills, liaising with the Miwok people.
 Next came Across the Wide Missouri, Strongheart translated the script, coached the stars, and worked with Lakota actors representing the nations of Blackfoot, Shoshone and Nez Perce.
 Also in 1951 he worked on Westward the Women, which required Ute people to be portrayed by non-Indians and Navajos.
-Lone Star involves a group of Coushatta people – a people with whom Strongheart had dealings during his Lyceum tour in Texas.
+Lone Star involves a group of Coushatta people, a group with whom Strongheart had dealings during his Lyceum tour in Texas.
 In the 1952 movie Pony Soldier, he worked with the Cree people and their language, and toured to promote the movie.
 He made a number of suggestions that resulted in corrections and improvements to the script.
 After Pony Soldier he worked on Captain John Smith and Pocahontas (also known as Burning Arrow), Take the High Ground!
 (1953), and Rose Marie (1954).